Selected departures up to October 2019 & May to October 2020

 Since the final years of the 19th century, travellers have been transported to the summit of the Switzerland’s peaks by some of the world’s most amazing feats of railway engineering.
 The lines are so steep that they have to be assisted by toothed “rack” rails between conventional tracks.
 Many of the original steam locomotives have long since been replaced by electric traction but today though, you have the chance to experience one of the few routes still operated primarily by steam.

 After a short regular train journey to the lakeside resort of Brienz, we join the remarkable Brienz Rothorn railway for the breathtaking ride to the Rothorn.
 This is a dizzying peak with superb panoramic views across lakes and valleys to the surrounding summits.
 Although many of the locomotives are modern diesels, a few of the original coal-burning engines from the 1891 line opening are still used.
 The sight and sound of these “old ladies” huffing and puffing their way up the mountain just as they did over a century ago is truly wonderful.
 It brings out the child in all of us.
 There’s time for lunch at the summit and a leisurely wander around Brienz itself following the return ride.
 If you’re feeling energetic, you can choose instead to take the steep but enjoyable hike down the mountain.
-After that, we return by lake steamer to Interlaken.
+After that, we return by boat to Interlaken.

 There are countless fascinating things to do in and around the Interlaken area – and it’s nice to have a choice.
 So today you are free to spend as you wish.
 Explore the town at your leisure or you could use your included Bernese Oberland Pass to discover more of the surrounding region.
 If you feel like a gentle walk in peaceful surroundings without travelling too far, the Swiss footpath network is meticulously signposted.
 You could take the funicular to Harder Kulm, or the Post bus to Habkern or Beatenberg with its staggering views over Lake Thun and the snow-clad Jungfrau.
 Another peaceful option is a steamer cruise on either of the two lakes from which Interlaken takes its name.
 Or there’s the ride up the other side of the valley from Lauterbrunnen to the village of Mürren.
 Perched high on a ledge, this is where Arthur Lunn developed the idea of the downhill skiing holiday, and founding the company that eventually became Lunn Poly.
 This lovely car-free village is a great spot for lunch.